kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ### TODOs: IJCAI Paper

 - If the paper is rejected at IJCAI and reviewers complaint about the random pod request used for evaluation, we may consider the possibility to use more realistic distributions.
 But for the time being, I will leave things as is.

+### TODOs: Later

+- Try updating to latest upstream version.
+  - Check for compatibility issues.
+  - Check if kubectl, kwokctl, etc. versions need to be updated as well to make it work.

 ## Questions